 At the end of the day, the sun floods the cliffs of Famara beach with light.
 And if you visit at low tide, you can enjoy the wonderful reflections.

-An excellent place to relax and recharge!
+An excellent place to relax and recharge your batteries!

 12. Playa Francesa (La Graciosa)